 GASB issued GASB Statement No. 84, Fiduciary Activities, effective for reporting periods beginning after December 15, 2019.
-The Medical Center implemented GASB Statement No. 84 in FY 2021.
-However, the implementation of this Statement had no material impact on the Medical Center's fiscal year 2021 financial statements.
+The Medical Center implemented GASB Statement No. 84 in FY 2021 with no material impact on the Medical Center's fiscal year 2021 financial statements.

-GASB issued GASB Statement No. 87, Leases, with an initial effective for reporting periods beginning after December 15, 2019.
-GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, postponed the effective dates of Statement 87 to fiscal years beginning after June 15, 2021, and all reporting periods thereafter.
-GASB also issued GASB Statement No. 91, Conduit Debt Obligations, effective for reporting periods beginning after December 15, 2021; GASB Statement No. 92, Omnibus 2020, with certain requirements effective upon issuance of the Statement and other requirements were effective for fiscal years beginning after June 15, 2021; GASB Statement No. 93, Replacement of Interbank Offered Rates, with certain requirements effective for reporting periods ending after December 31, 2021 and other requirements were effective for fiscal years beginning after June 15, 2021; GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, effective for fiscal years beginning after June 15, 2022; GASB Statement No. 96, Subscription-Based Information Technology Arrangements, effective for fiscal years beginning after June 15, 2022; and GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, effective for fiscal years and reporting periods beginning after June 15, 2021.
+GASB issued GASB Statement No. 87, Leases, with an initial effective date for reporting periods beginning after December 15, 2019.
+GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, postponed the effective date of Statement 87 to fiscal years beginning after June 15, 2021, and all reporting periods thereafter.
+GASB also issued GASB Statement No. 91, Conduit Debt Obligations, effective for reporting periods beginning after December 15, 2021; GASB Statement No. 92, Omnibus 2020, with certain requirements effective upon issuance of the Statement and other requirements effective for fiscal years beginning after June 15, 2021; GASB Statement No. 93, Replacement of Interbank Offered Rates, with certain requirements effective for reporting periods ending after December 31, 2021 and other requirements were for fiscal years beginning after June 15, 2021; and GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, effective for fiscal years and reporting periods beginning after June 15, 2021.
 GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, postponed the effective dates of Statement No. 91 to reporting periods beginning after December 15, 2021; and certain requirements of Statements No. 92 and 93 to fiscal years beginning after June 15, 2021, and all reporting periods thereafter.
-The Medical Center has not completed the process of evaluating the impact that will result from adopting these GASB statements, but does not expect these GASB statements would have a material effect on the financial statements.
-The Medical Center will be adopting these GASB statements, as applicable, by their effective dates.
+The Medical Center implemented these GASB Statements in FY 2022.
+However, the implementation of these Statements had no material impact on the Medical Center's fiscal year 2022 financial statements.